RIGHTON! EDUCATION

 45% of users felt uncomfortable showing their rankings publicly, yet still wanted to track their progress.

-Solution: display the player's surrounding 5 rankings with progress animation for motivation, while hiding others' names, encouraging engagement without feeling exposed or targeted, and fostering a less competitive environment.
+Leaderboard now displays the player's surrounding 5 rankings with progress animation for motivation, while hiding others' names.

 This design is currently in use in RightOn! app.